EdenBelouadah/class-incremental-learning/siw/README.md

 The paper is accepted in BMVC2020.
 The link will be soon available.

 ## Data
-Data needed to reproduce the experiments from the paper is available [here](https://drive.google.com/drive/folders/1lSxH3BRnuDjQBYG46wcw6HptUrkSfhS9?usp=sharing)
+Data needed to reproduce the experiments from the paper will be soon available

 ## Requierements
 * Python 2.7 or python 3